-The associate vice president for emergency services oversees the New York State University Police and Emergency Management, including Environmental Health and Safety.
-The associate vice president works with the chief of police to plan, direct, coordinate, control, and develop policies and procedures for and staff all New York State University Police Department activities.
-This includes oversight of public safety, crime prevention, and matters relating to community security programs.
-The associate vice president oversees all emergency planning and management operations for the University, including University-wide emergency preparedness programs and initiatives.
+The executive director of emergency management oversees all emergency planning and management operations for the University, including University-wide emergency preparedness programs and initiatives.
 This includes Environmental Health and Safety, which is responsible for promoting and supporting a safe and environmentally conscious campus setting through the delivery of professional consultation, education, training, and various other safety compliance programs and initiatives.
-The associate vice president for emergency services reports to the vice president for operations.
+The executive director of emergency management reports to the vice president for operations.